top of page

 On the Horizon:

-Our current puppies all have wonderful, loving families that are preparing to bring them home.
 Because of the way we raise our puppies, we begin looking for their families before we even know their mother's due date.
 We take this time to screen potential families in time for them to be able to watch the delivery of their puppy's litter and follow them as they grow.
-We want families to have a little time to get to know each puppy so that when we begin accepting deposits, they can choose their puppy more easily.
+We want families to have a little time to get to know each puppy so that when we begin accepting deposits, they can choose which puppy is most suited for them.

 Has your therapist or psychiatrist recommended an Emotional Support Animal?